GoogleCloudPlatform/anthos-ai/training/README.md

 Anthos Bare Metal already provides access to k8s cluster and GPUs.
 The next steps will show how to install Kubeflow (TFJob) on ABM using `juju` and then `MNIST` training.

+* About Juju
+Juju is an Open Source Charmed Operator Framework, composed of a Charmed Operator Lifecycle Manager and the Charmed Operator SDK.
+It simplifies how you configure, scale and operate todays’ complex software.
+Juju deploys everywhere: to public or private clouds.
+[Charmed Kubeflow](https://charmed-kubeflow.io/) is the full set of K8s operators to deliver applications and services that make up the latest version of Kubeflow.
+Perform the steps below to get started:

 * Install the Juju client

 ```